Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Preliminaries

-In this section, we recall the definition of a log Fano cone singularity and its K-stability, by essentially following \cite{CS12, CS15} and \cite[Section 2.5]{LX17}.
-Denote by $T$ a complex torus $(\bC^*)^r$. \begin{defn} Let $X$ be a reduced affine variety which is not necessarily irreducible.
+\begin{defn} Let $X$ be an $n$-dimensional reduced affine variety which is not necessarily irreducible.
 We say that a $T$-action on $X$ is good if it is effective and there is a closed $T$-fixed point $x\in X$ (called the vertex) that is in the closure of any $T$-orbit.
 By a $T$-singularity in this paper, we always mean an affine variety $X$ with a good $T$-action.
-If moreover $D$ is an effective $T$-invariant $\bR$-divisor on $X$ we say that $(X, D)$ is a pair with a good $T$-action. \end{defn} Let $N=\Hom(\bC^*, T)$ be the co-weight lattice and $M=N^*$ the weight lattice.
+If $D$ is a $T$-invariant $\bR$-divisor on $X$ we say that $(X, D)$ is a pair with a good $T$-action. \end{defn} Let $N=\Hom(\bC^*, T)$ be the co-weight lattice and $M=N^*$ the weight lattice.
 If $X={\rm Spec}_{\bC}(R)$ is a $T$-variety, then there is a weight space decomposition: